Okaythis/OkayAndroidDemo/README.md

 We also recommend you install **Postman** for testing your queries, as this is what we will be using for testing.
 Feel free to use curl or any other tool you feel comfortable with.

-## How we use these endpoints on the server.
+## How we use these endpoints on the App.
 Before we use this endpoints, we will need to enroll the user with Okay SDK, and then retreive the user's `externalId` from Okay SDK after enrollment or we could just create a `UUID` as our `externalId` for our user after enrollment.

 Given that enrollment is being handled by Okay SDK, we will explain how to initiate enrollment in the **Enrollment with Okay SDK on Android** section for the SDK below.